Andy Van Slyke

 "I played third base like Brooks - Mel Brooks." - Andy Van Slyke

 Van Slyke was the center of controversy when the Pittsburgh Pirates signed him instead of devoting those resources to the younger, more talented but less popular Bonds.
 Some claimed racism was at work as well.
-Van Slyke faded quickly, Bonds kept winning MVPs and since then the Pirates have not had a winning season.
+Van Slyke faded quickly, Bonds kept winning MVPs and the Pirates went without a winning season for two decades.

 He was named first base coach of the Detroit Tigers for the 2006 season and remained on the job until 2009.
 He was then out of baseball for four years before coming back in 2014 as first base coach of the Seattle Mariners, under manager Lloyd McClendon who had been a fellow member of the Tigers' coaching staff.